eslopemap/etopo/README.md

 <!-- * [202012-Offline-SwissTopo.md] -->
 * [202102-Alps-Topo.md]: Currently only contains the fr(ign) + it(Bugianen) merge, following the exact border.
-* [202112-SwissTopo.ipynb]: download SwissTopo base layer, starting with downsampled tiles and filling missing data with the "big" tiles.
-These 2 explain some of the code used:
+* [SwissTopo.ipynb]: download SwissTopo base layer, starting with downsampled tiles and filling missing data with the "big" tiles.
+These 4 explain some of the code used:
+  + [SwissTopo-1-explore-downsample.ipynb]: How to download already downsampled tiles
+  + [SwissTopo-2-explore-api.ipynb]: Why we use WMTS API
-  + [202112-explore-SwissTopo-partial-detect.ipynb]: how to detect partial tiles ie missing part of the image.
+  + [SwissTopo-3-explore-partial-detect.ipynb]: how to detect partial tiles ie missing part of the image.
-  + [202112-explore-SwissTopo-partial-merge.ipynb]: how to fill missing content in a tile.
+  + [SwissTopo-4-explore-partial-merge]: how to fill missing content in a tile.
 * [202111-Bugianen-merge.ipynb]: tiny one, to merge all Bugianen mbtiles maps